 Barbara Mitchell - JURIED ARTIST

-Barbara has been stitching with fabric, yarn, and threads since she was a student.
-She finds working with textiles an artistic way to express her belief in the beauty of God's creation.
-All her art is original and she works intuitively rather than by following a specific plan.
-Much of Barbara's work is stitched by hand; she layers fabrics and uses raw and turned edge appliqué.
-To manipulate the various materials, she will fold, pleat, tear, and stitch fabric.
-The final step is often thread-painting and machine-quilting.
+Barbara has been stitching with fabrics since she was a student.
+She finds working with textiles an artistic way to express her belief in the beauty of God's creation and finding the sacred in the ordinary.
+All her art is original; she works intuitively rather than with patterns.
+Barbara specializes in landscapes and also makes realistic and abstract pieces.
+Her techniques include hand stitching, appliqué, surface designs and embellishment.

 Susie Strauss - JURIED Artist

 "My love of working with fiber and creating with my hands started at a very young age with potholder weaving, spool knitting, and lanyard braiding.
 After being an avid knitter for many years, I realized that my eye and interest were consistently being drawn to the art of weaving.
 I see weaving as being a multi-faceted process based on the science and math of the interaction of colors and fibers to the art of the visual images and desired outcome.